AlaskaAirlines/auro-formkit/components/input/docs/partials/api.md

 ### Max <a name="max"></a>

 Use the `max` attribute to define a maximum value used during validation.
-The attribute will only apply when `<auro-input>` also has a `type` attribute for `numeric` or any date format.
+The attribute will only apply when `<auro-input>` also has a `type` attribute for `number` or any date format.

 The `max` attribute should be used in combination with the `setCustomValidityRangeOverflow` attribute to define help text used when the `max` attribute validation fails.